BETHANY YARROW, RUFUS CAPPADOCIA

 "A diabolically funky bass is joined by the song of a Fulani flute, the cadence of a Vodou drum, and the cello bowing under an incantation of the ancestors... spellbinding music."

-Conjuring the ancestral traditions of the old world and the new, the quartet weaves the desert winds of Africa with Vodou drumming and the earthy folk music of the Americas.
+Conjuring the ancestral traditions of the old world and the new, the four musicians weave the desert winds of Africa with Vodou drumming and the earthy folk music of the Americas.
 It is an unexpected and thrilling synergy of song, culture, rhythm and blues.

 Bethany Yarrow (vocals) sings music of power and praise.
 She is a song keeper, earth activist, and student of the spiritual traditions of the Americas.
 Onstage she is a mesmerizing, dancing spirit with a powerful voice and a living prayer for unity at the heart of her music.